crotwell/TauP/src/doc/sphinx/source/models.rst

   https://rses.anu.edu.au/seismology/ak135/ak135f.txt
   and the html version here
   https://rses.anu.edu.au/seismology/ak135/ak135f.html
-  with the text version showing a depth sample in the average structure at 120 km that matches the 120 km sample in the base model.
-As both lines are the same, this doesn't change the model, but seems to indicate that the 120 km depth sample in the continental model should not be viewed as creating a discontinuity.
+  with the html version showing an additional depth sample in the "Spherical average structure" at 120 km that matches the 120 km sample in the base model.
+As both lines are the same, this doesn't change the model, but seems to indicate that the 120 km depth sample in the "continental structure" model should not be viewed as creating a discontinuity.

-  At 210 km depth, there is a non-discontinuity in velocity, but a discontinuity in the Q model.
+  At 210 km depth, there is a non-discontinuity discontinuity in velocity, which is a discontinuity in the Q model.

   .. code-block::